1,000th Ultimate Outsider treated to St. Phillips Island Tour

 It was the adventure of a lifetime.
 Next month, Ultimate Outsiders Bill and Laura head out West to hike the Pacific Crest Trail, but their heart for adventure, they said, was born in South Carolina state parks.

 If you are interested in becoming an Ultimate Outsider, go to any South Carolina state park, pick up a park guide or click here to order, get it stamped at each park you visit and get outside!
-How many will you be able to visit in 2019?
+How many will you be able to visit?

 Matt Van Swol